Project Management Mentorship Program

-The Project Management Institute Southern Alberta Chapter (PMI-SAC) is proud to offer the Mentorship program to its membership each year.
-There are two intakes per-year, Fall (September) & Winter (January).
-This program is designed to provide you with guidance and advice on moving your career to the next level.
+The Project Management Institute Southern Alberta Chapter (PMI-SAC) is proud to announce the resumption of the Project Management Mentorship program to its membership this year.
+The next session will begin October 2022.
+Applications will be accepted from 6 Jun 2022 to 3 Oct 2022.
+This program is designed to provide proteges with guidance and advice on moving their career to the next level and mentors with the opportunity to share their wealth of knowledge with up and coming PMs.

 Mentoring is the process in which successful individuals help others establish goals and develop the skills to reach their goals.